mohitk05/my-website/posts/2020/unipipe-executor.md

 ![unipipe](/img/posts/unipipe-1.png)

 A few months back, I started a side project that I named [**unipipe**](https://github.com/mohitk05/unipipe).
-It is a visual tool to build flows and automate stuff.
+It is a visual tool to build flows and automate repetitive work.
 I had initially started with simple math functions like addition and squaring and could establish a generic structure for building on top of the basic functions.

 <p class="sidenote">UI/UX credits to Sreekar Pradyuman.
 The amazing team included Akshay, Rishabh, Sreekar, Jay and me.</p>

 I recently worked on unipipe again when I had pitched the idea at the annual hackathon at upGrad.
 This time, the project got a visual face-lift and also got a backend for executing custom scripts and firing APIs - thanks to the amazing team I worked with.

 For the ones who are reading about unipipe for the first time, simply put, it is a _flow executor_.
 You can create flows by adding various _blocks_ performing different things on the board and then connecting them to define the flow of data.
 Overall, the project's status looks as follows: